BadmWe/dspyt-webpage/dspyt/posts/eth-india.md

     "Ethereum",
   ]
 ---

 The first 2 hours are pure excitement, it's finally begun- you find your idea, your niche.
 You manage to convince your team on the usability of your product and you're off to the races.

 Next 5 hours, You hit your first hurdle, rethink your sponsor tracks, and question your initial idea.
-Your teammate hits a bump with a certain integration/ technical challenge.
+Your teammate hits a bump. with a certain integration/ technical challenge.
 You're thrown off your track.
 But it's no sweat, head in the game.

 ![Travel](/images/posts/ethIndia/travel.webp)